Emmanuella-Adams/python-first-steps/README.md

 ## **📬 Contributions**

-This is a personal learning repo, but suggestions are welcome.
+This is a personal learning repo, but suggestions are welcome ;)